Putting Tyk Through its Paces

 - Validating each inbound request against access control

 - Checking each request against a rate limit

 This is a pretty standard expectation of an API gateway, in fact, it’s a very traditional use case.
-We set this test up to use 30 API tokens and hit the same API as before (same response payload), ramping up from 0 to 2000 users as we did before:
+We set this test up to use 30 API tokens and hit the same API as before (same response payload), but ramping up from 0 to 2,000 users:

 Now that’s a different picture!
 Here we can see that Tyk is really working hard, in fact, in contrast to the vanilla test, we can see some strain..

 Most importantly, we can see that Tyk is performing swimmingly (remember, this is a $20 server!), in this test we expect there to be resource limitations to be hit, and for the node to start tweaking out during higher load.
 Given these expectations, here we can see that: